 The Centre has been established on an exquisite 125-hectare country estate near the village of Ixopo, KwaZulu-Natal 90 kilometers south of Pietermartizburg, one and a half hours’ drive from Durban.
 Set in hilly grasslands amongst dams, indigenous bush and forests, it overlooks one of the great valleys in the Umkomaas river system.
 CNN featured the BRC as one of the ten finest retreat centres in the world and CNN Travel recognised the Centre as one of the best ten spiritual centres in South Africa.
 It was awarded Natural Heritage status under the auspices of the Department of Environmental Affairs, and received a certificate signed by by President Nelson Mandela in recognition of its success in establishing indigenous vegetation on the property and providing habitats for wildlife to return, including the endangered Blue Swallow.
 It is a birder’s paradise with more 160 species recorded.
 Walks lead to many interesting sites and viewpoints on the property, including evidence that Bushman lived there and Voortrekkers and Settlers passed through.
 In 2000, the BRC facilitated the founding of Woza Moya, the community-based NGO, located in Ufafa valley, eighteen years ago, on the estate.
 The Centre continues to support the organisation in a variety of ways by contributing Dana, sponsoring their trainers’, visitors’ and Directors’ accommodation, and showcasing and promoting their wonderful crafts in the shop such as sock monkeys, cushions, bags, scarves, beanies and stationery.
 Recently, as a result of retreatant’s’ Dana (Generosity), the BRC was able to donate R18,000.00 to Woza Moya to further enable their good work among the community.

 The Retreat Centre offers a tranquil environment for the study and practice of philosophy, psychology, meditation and the arts associated with Buddhist culture.
 The Centre therefore encourages adherence to traditional Buddhist moral principles during retreats, such as respect for all forms of life and abstinence from alcoholic drinks and hallucinogenic drugs.
 Noble Silence is maintained from the last meditation at night until the first session after breakfast in the morning.
 During some retreats, Noble Silence is maintained throughout.
-Pets are not allowed at the Centre.
+Radios and pets are not allowed at the Centre.
 Only some retreats like the art and family retreats are suitable for children from the age of 12 (e.g. family, kite, sketching and art retreats): please check with the Administrator.

 What to bring